 We have advised students applying to the following types of internship sites (adults and lifespan):

 - VA internships

 - community mental health

-We are less of a fit for students applying for primarily child/family programs, school psych programs, or neuropsychology-focused programs.
+We are less of a fit for students applying for primarily neuropsychology-focused programs.

-Contact us for a free 20-minute consultation to see if comprehensive internship advising and coaching is the next step for you.
-You will be asked to share your CV and other materials (drafts) before the consultation.
-Please indicate if you are interested in working with a specific advisor:
+Please complete this form for a free 15-20 minute consultation to see if comprehensive internship advising and coaching is the next step for you.
+Please indicate if you are interested in working with a specific advisor (there is no guarantee regarding availability).
+You will be asked to share your CV and other materials before the consultation (draft form is fine).